MatsHeggelund/Writeups/KCSC_Jan23/Batch_Hurts_(Misc).md

 I tried running the batch file to see what would happen if the file got to set all of those environment variables.
 At first glance, nothing notable happened after it ran.

 I opened cmd and typed "set" to view all environment variables on my pc.
+Using a linux based termianl will work aswell.
 However, even after running the batch file, I found no out-of-place environment variables.

 After a tip from one of the KCSC organisers, i found out the batch file actually can't set environment variables by itself.
 So, I tried doing it manually.